Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes: Main theorems and strategy for their proofs

 We now prove Theorem \ref{thm.main.1}.
 Then, by Remark \ref{rem.res.E-NE}, Theorem \ref{thm.main.3} follows as well.

-By Corollary \ref{cor.Omax-elim1}, it suffices to produce canonical, functorial $\tSigmamax$-eliminations for all connected excellent schemes $X$ of dimension at most two and all admissible boundaries with history $(\cB,\OB)$ on $X$ such that $H^\OB_X$ is not constant on $X$.
+By Corollary \ref{cor.Omax-elim1}, it suffices to produce canonical, functorial $\tSigmamax$-eliminations for all connected excellent (noetherian) schemes $X$ of dimension at most two and all admissible boundaries with history $(\cB,\OB)$ on $X$ such that $H^\OB_X$ is not constant on $X$.
 By the remarks after Definition \ref{def.Omax-elim} it suffices to produce canonical functorial $\tnu$-eliminations for all $\tnu \in \tSigmaXmax$.
-These are in turn obtained by the following, slightly more general result.
+We will slightly modify this procedure and deduce Theorem \ref{thm.main.1} from the following, partly weaker and partly more general result.